 The number of recording sessions is limited only by SBS — an important feature that prevents excessive noise pollution by limiting each trigger type to a max of 10 times.
 (Warning, Alarm, Door-open, and Ignition triggers each have their own independent SBS counters.)
 DashCam power control requires the KDR-1 interface and the SB-33 sensor splitter (if adding a second sensor), both of which are included in the 1480-DR kits.
 (The SB-33 is a modified version of our SB-03 that is made for use with 1480-DR products.)

 Flashing LEDs like LUMINATOR normally connect their Ground wire to the (-) GWA output of the 1480.
 But when using a Dashcam, any LED device you attach to the GWA output will only light while the Dashcam is powered on (45 or 120 seconds per recording session).

 Attached sensors (e.g., shock, radar, etc.) are powered via GWA while driving, but they will not trigger the alarm.

-A Dashcam is NOT included in the 1480-DR kits.
+A Dashcam is NOT included in the 1480-DR packs.
 We do NOT manufacture or sell Dashcams.
-We are simply aware that Dash Cams are popular and for that reason have made our security products compatible with them.
-We strongly suggest you read our article on Dashcam Caveats if you haven't purchased a Dashcam already.
+We simply enhanced some of our car security products to be compatible with Dash cams.
+Even so, we recommend you read our article on Dashcam Caveats if you haven't purchased a Dashcam already.